akashskypatel/Reverbio/.github/pull_request_template.md

 Complete or verify all features on Album Page functions.

 - [ ] Navigating to an album opens album details page.
+- [ ] Album can be liked and disliked successfully.
 - [ ] album page loads with Album artwork, name, song count and song list.

 ## Song List component